DorothyTamYiLing/GWarrange/documents/tutorials.md

 # Tutorial 3

 _Enterococcus faecium_'s genomes are known to be enriched with IS elements, which could play important role in their genome structure's diversification (Leavis et al. 2007).
-Genome structure of 75 Enterococcus faecium were characterised by socru (Page et al. 2020), Among which, a subset of 32 genomes display two different chromosome structures (21 genomes with structure "0" and 11 genomes with structure "1") (See Fig. ) were used.
+Genome structure of 75 Enterococcus faecium were characterised by socru (Page et al. 2020), Among which, a subset of 32 genomes display two different chromosome structures (21 genomes with structure "0" and 11 genomes with structure "1") (See Fig. ) were used in GWAS, with structure information as phenotype.
 Structure phenotype of two pairs of genomes were swapped for demonstration purpose.

 ![Screenshot 2023-08-01 222347](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/0f0c348f-936b-4983-be54-180cc6b8d838)
 Fig : Two different chromosome structures were found among 32 _Enterococcus faecium_ genomes.